yl3469/faas-profiler/README.md

 ```
 bash configure.sh
 ```
-For MacOS, you need to run a different scrip:
+For MacOS, you need to run a different script:
 ```
 configure_mac.sh
 ```